brunoruviaro/Il-Bianco-e-Dolce-Cigno/README.md

 This is a composition for choir and live looping based on Jacques Arcadelt's madrigal *Il Bianco e Dolce Cigno*.
 The voices of the choir are recorded and played back live, in effect creating a second, virtual choir accompanying the real choir.
 One electronic musician triggers the electronic parts from a MIDI keyboard, following the score.
 Care should be taken in correctly balancing the timbre and volume of the recorded choir to match the live choir as closely as possible.
 In an ideal sound setup, the two ensembles would be virtually indistinguishable.

-Check out the score (PDF here -- add link).
+Check out the score (PDF [here](https://github.com/brunoruviaro/Il-Bianco-e-Dolce-Cigno/raw/master/Il-Bianco-SCORE.pdf)).

-Check out these pictures:

 Check out this video recording: